miragejs/ember-cli-mirage/docs/v0.0.29/factories.md

 version: latest
 ---

-Factories are a useful way to seed your database, either during development or within tests.
+Factories are used in your tests.
+Their purpose is to make it easy to populate your Mirage server's database with data.
 Whenever you generate an object via a factory, it will automatically get added to the database, and thus get an autoassigned `id`.

 You define factories by creating files under `/mirage/factories/some-factory.js`.
-The name of the factory is determined by the filename.
+The name of the factory, which you reference in your tests, is determined by the filename.

-Factories have attributes, and you create objects from factory definitions using the `server.create` and `server.createList` methods.
+Factories have attributes, and you create objects from factory definitions using `create` and `createList`.

 ## Defining factories